Skip to content

 CloudFormation Outputs

-Configure your Application to use the Deployment#
+Configure your application to use the deployment#

 The Output Key ServicesAndCredentials of the previous section points to an AWS Secret Manager secret that contains all URLs and credentials to access the services deployed.
 You can access the secret by clicking on the link in the Output Value column.